jbampton/tooling-docs/apache-trusted-release/data-model.md

 ### CVEs

 CVEs are can be stored by id and are associated to other objects through lists.
+How this data is best structured needs a discussion with the Security Team.

 1. ID
 2. Date